-In addition, a project which exposes a receptor to traffic noise where there are no changes to the roadway is a Type I project.
-For example, a project that involves the cutting back of a slope that exposes a receptor to an existing highway is a Type I project.
-The removal of trees from roadside right-of-way is not considered a Type I project, as the alteration of vegetation would not change the noise environment.
+In addition, a project which changes the existing topography and results in the exposure of a receptor to traffic noise (even where there are no changes to the roadway) is a Type I project. - For example, a project that involves the cutting back of a slope that exposes a receptor to an existing highway is a Type I project. - The removal of trees from roadside right-of-way is not considered a Type I project, as the alteration of vegetation would not change the noise environment.